jordanpg/PicartoNotifier/README.md

 forked from [PicartoNotifier](https://github.com/Banderi/PicartoNotifier) to work around new picarto api changes and give me my precious notifications back

+## upstream repo has been updated, use that instead if you randomly find this

 ~~highly likely this immediately breaks within a few days i guess or old functionality returns~~ **it did**